jessnicwelch/edwebinar_mar19/README.md

 ### **Keywords: R, Carbon Monitoring System, GIS**

 ***
-**UPDATE:** The entire repo was updated 2021-12-03.
-This will likely be the last update to the tutorial, as the rgdal package will retire in 2023, and the code would require an extensive rewrite.
+**UPDATE:** The entire repo was updated 2021-12-03 and again on 2024-01-25.
+The recent update includes a revision of the primary tutorial to replace deprecated packages (e.g., rgdal).

 # 1. Overview